meownoid/sharpei/README.md

 ## Configuration file

 You can also create a config in the working directory (`sharpei.yml` or `.sharpei.yml`) or in the home directory (`~/.sharpei.yml`).

-There are more options available with the configuration file.
+More options are available with the configuration file.
 For example, you can create different profiles and transform each image to multiple thumbnails with different sizes or ICC profiles.

 ### Example configuration